corintio/plexflix/README.md

 - Portainer - https://hub.docker.com/r/portainer/portainer

 ### Features:
-- Integrated solution, with automatic download for TV shows and movies
+- Fully automated solution, with automatic download for TV shows and movies
 - Google Drive integration, for "unlimited" storage in the cloud (encrypted)
 - VPN integration for protected torrent downloading
 - Automatic SSL (https) certificates generation
-- Automatic daily backups using borg (only for configuration, as the media will be saved in Google Drive)
+- Automatic daily backups using borg (only for configuration and app data, as the media will be saved in Google Drive)
 - Automatic update of docker images using watchtower

 ### Requirements:
 - VPN account
 - Google Drive account

+# Setup

+## Install required software
+1. Create a user, preferable with uid=1000/gid=1000 (if not, change these values in the `.env` file)
+2. Login with the newly created user
+3. Install Docker
+    ```
+    sudo curl -L https://get.docker.com | bash
+    sudo usermod -aG docker $USER
+    ```
+4. Install Docker Compose
+    ```
+    pip install docker-compose
+    ```

-# Initial Configuration
+## Initial Configuration

-## Configure your environment

 - Create a `.env` file with your configuration (see `.env.sample`)
 - Create a copy of `defaults` folder called `config`
-- Create borgmatic configurtions in `config/borgmatic/config.yml` (see the samples)
+- Create borgmatic configurations in `config/borgmatic/config.yml` (see the samples)

 ## Plex
 To be able to configure plex for the first time, add the following to the `docker-compose.override.yml`:
 ```
 ---
 version: '3.7'